Could Washington State's Syrus Webster be the Cougars' answer at edge?

 A monster in the FCS

-While Utah Tech struggled to a 2-9 record as a team last season, Webster had no trouble loading up the stat sheet at the Football Championship Subdivision level.
+While Utah Tech limped to a 2-9 record as a team last season, Webster had no trouble loading up the stat sheet at the Football Championship Subdivision level.

 The then-junior began the season as the UAC preseason player of the year and ended it as a first-team honoree after compiling 79 tackles, 12.5 tackles for loss, seven sacks and four forced fumbles.
 The forced fumbles tied for third nationally in the regular season and the sacks were the second best in the conference.